-Cursor is a database objects to retrieve data from a result set one row at a time, instead of the T-SQL commands that operate on all the rows in the result set at one time.
+Cursor is a database object to retrieve data from a result set one row at a time, instead of the T-SQL commands that operate on all the rows in the result set at one time.
 We use cursor when we need to update records in a database table in singleton fashion means row by row.

 Life Cycle of Cursor